rexrainbow/phaser3-rex-notes/docs/docs/gridtable.md

 - `clamplTableOXY` : Set `true` to clamp `tableOX`, `tableOY` when out-of-bound,
     - Set `false` when dragging by [scroller](scroller.md)
 - `mask` : A rectangle mask of cells
+    - `mask.padding` :
-    - `mask.padding` : Extra left/right/top/bottom padding spacing of this rectangle mask.
+        - A number : Extra left/right/top/bottom padding spacing of this rectangle mask.
 Default value is `0`.
+        - A plain object `{left, right, top, bottom}`
     - `mask.updateMode` : When to update cells mask
         - `0`, or `update` : Apply mask to cell container only when `table.updateTable()` is invoked.
 Default behavior.
         - `1`, or `everyTick` : Apply mask to cell container every tick.
 Use this mode if game objects of cell are moved after `table.updateTable()` and still been masked.